fidy1995/Quidditch/README.md

 # Quidditch
 The Quidditch game made for SE344-Computer Graphics.
+I never wanted to add comments or any code explainations for it only gets a disgusting 71.5 in the class but I think it is a 80+.

 ## Controllers:
 Up - Decrease force